Medications and Drugs

 Aspirin should not be given to a child or teenager who has a fever, especially if the child also has flu symptoms or chicken pox.
 Aspirin can cause a serious and sometimes fatal condition called Reye's syndrome in children.

-Oxycodone may be habit-forming and should be used only by the person it was prescribed for.
-Never share aspirin and oxycodone with another person, especially someone with a history of drug abuse or addiction.
-Keep the medication in a place where others cannot get to it.
+Oxycodone may be habit-forming and should be used only by the person for whom it was prescribed.
+Keep the medication in a secure place where others cannot get to it.

 Report Problems to the Food and Drug Administration